Visiting Goblin Valley State Park in Utah

 Goblin Valley is a must-see Utah State Park where you can hike through mushroom-shaped pillars that look like stone “goblins”!

 When visiting Goblin Valley State Park you can enjoy hiking, camping, mountain biking and other activities in the area.

 Located in the San Rafael Swell, this park offers visitors breathtaking views of red rock formations that have been naturally sculpted by wind and water over time.

 Whether you’re looking for a day trip or a weekend getaway, this hidden gem of Utah’s red rock country is sure to impress.
 So come and explore all that Goblin Valley has to offer!

-Here are our tips for visiting Goblin Valley State Park: how to get there, what to do, what to pack and more!
+Keep reading for our tips on how to get there, things to do, what to pack, where to stay and more!

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.